mikth3372/DragonHacks/README.md

-# Flask MLH App
+# DragonHacks MLH EmpathyInterview WebApp

-This is a Flask application for MLH (Major League Hacking).
+This is a Flask application for the DragonHacks project from Ally Kim, Mikhael Thomas, and Binh Le.

 ## Installation